-- comply with any relevant Treasurer's Instructions issued under section 41 of the Public Finance and Audit Act 1987, and any relevant Australian Accounting Standards - · are in accordance with the accounts and records of the Rural Industry Adjustment and Development Fund - present a true and fair view of the financial position of the Rural Industry Adjustment and Development Fund as at 30 June 2020 and the results of its operation and cash flows for the financial year
+- financial Statements of the Rural Industry Adjustment and Development Fund: - are in accordance with the accounts and records of the Rural Industry Adjustment and Development Fund; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Rural Industry Adjustment and Development Fund at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Rural Industry Adjustment and Development Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.

-We certify that the internal controls employed by the Rural Industry Adjustment and Development Fund for the financial year over its financial reporting and its preparation of the general purpose financial statements have been effective throughout the reporting period.
+Michelle Edge

-Michelle Edge Chief Executive
+Chief Executive